mkothapalli/pbnjam-analytics/README.md

 # pbnjam-analytics

-Pbnjam's brainchild, visualize akamai's media analytics data.
+Pb&jam's brainchild, visualize akamai's media analytics data.

 The pbnjam team developed this project for Tech Jam 2014 at Akamai.
 The members of this team are: